vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-two.md

 Duarte, N. (2011, March).
 The secret structure of great talks [Video].
 TED Conferences. https://www.ted.com/talks/nancy_duarte_the_secret_structure_of_great_talks?referrer=playlist-how_to_make_a_great_presentation

 Spot.io. (n.d.).
 FinOps Foundation Overview: Mission, History & Certifications.
 Spot.io.
 Retrieved February 20, 2025, from https://spot.io/resources/finops/finops-foundation-overview-mission-history-certifications/

+Kwong, R. (2025, February 20).
+How we improved visual storytelling with templates that you can use, too.
+The Financial Times. https://source.opennews.org/articles/story-templates-financial-times-reusable/

 ## AI acknowledgements
 _If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._